 In the case of weddings on Tonto National Forest, an additional special use permit must be requested and approved by their district ranger, then forwarded to the park staff email provided prior to the event.

 All of the park’s restroom facilities are ADA accessible, but you could also rent a cabin to get ready at.
-Cabins are limiting to 6 people, 2 cars.
-You can check in at 3 P.M and check out 10am the following day.
+Cabins are limited to 6 people and 2 cars.
+You can check in at 3 PM and check out at 10 AM the following day.

-The park has 138 total camping sites, 64 sites have water and power, and 6 cabins, all of which are reservable online.
+The park has 138 total camping sites, 64 sites have water and power, and 6 cabins, all of which are available online.

-And then head here for the more info from the Lost Dutchman State Park.
+HEAD HERE for more info from the Lost Dutchman State Park.

-Need a photographer for Lost Dutchman State park?
-Contact me and then let’s get you on the schedule!!
-I offer all of my clients years of experience as an adventure photographer, and know my way around the Arizona Desert therefore you will be in good hands with a local!
+Need a photographer for Lost Dutchman State Park?
+I offer all of my clients years of experience as an adventure photographer and know my way around the Arizona Desert therefore you will be in good hands with a local!

 Taylor and James booked a sunrise engagement session with me, and it was so fun!
 We paid for our permit at the visitors center and set off to catch those first rays of the Arizona sun!
 It was the perfect time to take photos as the sun had yet to heat up the desert, and he had the place to ourselves.